 4. Mid-High Top

 We love how classy this fade haircut style looks.
 Start your fade higher up and feel free to add some classy clipper designs on the way down your fade.
 Keep your curls on top shapely and styled with some SheaMoisture Men Argan Oil & Shea Butter Defining Cream.

 Go for an extreme fade by shaving almost all of your hair toward the bottom.
-This adds a ton of texture and gradient to your look.
+This adds a ton of texture and a gradient texture to your look.
+This high-contrast style is edgy, cool, and definitely not for the faint of heart.

 6. Barely There

 7. Extra Long

 Maintain your longer locks at the top and add a fade to give the appearance of more volume.
-Keep your hair nice and texture with a little Bed Head for Men Press Up Body Building Styling Foam.
+Keep your hair nice and texture with a little bit of styling foam worked into the ends of your style.

 1. Understand the types of fade haircut styles.

 When it comes to fade haircuts, there is a whole world of different types of cuts.
 If you like going for a super-short look, try out a high fade.
 High fades, sometimes called bald fades, angle down much more quickly, shaving all the way down.
 Low fades are longer and show less skin.
-Instead of quickly fading into nothing, low fades mostly just angle away from the hairline.
+Instead of quickly fading into nothing, low fades mostly just an angle away from the hairline.

 2. Try out other types of fade cuts.